Frequently Asked Questions

 There are many Western standard clinics and hospitals in the city of Chiang Mai and even more alternative medical practices, including Ayurvedic medicine, Chinese medicine, various forms of massage, reiki and non traditional healing given by experienced professionals at affordable prices.

 What happens after I apply to volunteer or intern?

-After filling out the application here, expect to hear back from us within two weeks to schedule a phone interview by skype.
+After filling out the application here, expect to hear back from us within two to three weeks to schedule a phone interview by audio skype or in person if you are currently in Chiang Mai, Thailand.
 From there, we will process your application, answer any further questions, and if you are accepted, move forward with sending your orientation materials.